stephyma/itconnect/wp-content/plugins/kwayy-html-sitemap/readme.txt

 == Changelog ==

+= 3.1 =
+* Small changes and added "Support Us" block on option page.

 = 3.0 =
 * Added support to change title of custom post type. (see screenshot-2 for details)